naoina/kocha/docs/controller.md

 ```

 If passed path is absolute, render the content read from the path as it is.
-If passed path is relative, First, Try to get the content read from included resources and returns it if successful.
-Otherwise, static directory adds to the prefix of the path and then will render the content read from the path that.
+If passed path is relative, First, try to get the content from included resources and returns it if success.
+Otherwise, The static directory path adds to the prefix of the path and then will render the content read from the path that.

-e.g. The absolute path:
+For example, an absolute path:

     c.SendFile("/srv/favicon.ico")

 The above responds `/srv/favicon.ico`.

-The relative path:
+A relative path:

     c.SendFile("favicon.ico")